Last updated: 05/19/2026 12:10:24

 Timeframe: From 28 days after the second study intervention administration (Day 85) up to end of study participation (Day 400)

-Percentage of infant participants 6 weeks of age with adverse events (AEs) leading to withdrawal from the study or discontinuation of study intervention
+Number of infant participants 6 weeks of age with adverse events (AEs) leading to withdrawal from the study or withholding further study intervention administration

 Timeframe: From 28 days after the second study intervention administration (Day 85) up to end of study participation (Day 400)